vividfog/nordpool-predict-fi/README.md

 # Nordpool FI Spot Price Prediction

 **This is a Python app that predicts electricity prices for the Nordpool FI market.
-It fetches a 5-day weather forecast and more, and uses them to predict future Nordpool FI electricity prices, using a trained Random Forest model.**
+It fetches a 5-day weather forecast and more, and uses them to predict future Nordpool FI electricity prices, using a trained ~~Random Forest~~ XGBoost model.**

 Live version: https://sahkovatkain.web.app